OpenBB-finance/OpenBB/website/content/stocks/options/pricing/rmv/_index.md

 usage: rmv [-p] [-c] [-h]
 ```

-remove a stock price from the list
+Removes one or all entries from the list.

 ```
 optional arguments: